Mitterrand doctrine: Continuation

-The Mitterrand doctrine was based on a supposed superiority of French law and its alleged greater adherence to European standards and principles concerning the protection of human rights.
-That vision entered in crisis, from a legal viewpoint, when the European Court of Human Rights (EHCR) finally ruled against the French procedure in absentia, which is often used as a touchstone to consider the Italian procedure as being in fault.
-In its ruling, which breaks down to the root of French institutions, the ECHR decided that the so-called process of purgation in the absence, the new trial after the arrest of the fugitive, is only a procedural device.
-The new process may therefore not be comparable to a guarantee for the prisoner that is given in France under Article 630 of the Code of Criminal Procedure, the first trial in absentia is held without the presence of lawyers in explicit violation of the right to defence enshrined in Article 6, paragraph 3 letter c) of the European Convention for the Protection of Human Rights and Fundamental Freedoms (ECtHR: Krombach v.
-France, application no. 29731/96).
-Following this ruling, France partly amended its default procedure by the 9 March 2004 "Perben II" Act, untenable for European standards on human rights.
-The current procedure in the absence is defined as par défaut and allows for the defence by a lawyer.
+The Mitterrand doctrine was based on the supposed superiority of French law and its alleged greater adherence to European standards and principles concerning the protection of human rights, especially with regard to in absentia trials.
+Italy at the time did not guarantee a second trial after an in absentia trial, which meant that convicted people extradited to Italy might never be able to defend themselves in person.
+By comparison, France allowed a second trial through the process of purgation in the absence.

+However, in 2001 the European Court of Human Rights (EHCR) ruled that the French purgation in the absence process also violated Article 6 of the European Convention (the right to a fair trial), because the person had no lawyer defending them at the first in absentia trial.
+In response, in 2004 France amended its procedure for in absentia trials to allow for defence by a lawyer.
+The current in absentia procedure is defined as par défaut and allows for the defence by a lawyer.

 In 2002, France extradited Paolo Persichetti, an ex-member of the communist terrorist group Red Brigades (BR) who was teaching sociology at the university, in breach of the Mitterrand doctrine.
 However, in 1998, Bordeaux's appeal court had judged that Sergio Tornaghi could not be extradited to Italy on the grounds that Italian procedure would not organise a second trial after the first trial in absentia.
 The extraditions in the 2000s decade involved not only members of the Red Brigades but also other leftist activists who had fled to France and were being sought by Italian justice.
 They included Antonio Negri, who eventually chose to return to Italy and surrender to Italian authorities.